metaseed/metaGo/README.md

 > i.e. to jump next blank line in the document, currently the default trigger is <kbd>Alt</kbd>+<kbd>End</kbd>, now you could use<kbd>LAlt</kbd>+<kbd>;</kbd>, because <kbd>LAlt</kbd>+<kbd>;</kbd> is expanded to <kbd>Alt</kbd>+<kbd>end</kbd>

-### go to any character on screen
+### Metajump: go to any character on screen
 1. type <kbd>Alt</kbd>+<kbd>/</kbd> to tell I want to *go* somewhere.
 (Triger)
-2. type the character(stands for location) on screen, metaGo will show you some codes encoded with character. (hold the <kbd>/</kbd> to hide them, release to show again)
+2. type the character(stands for location) on screen, metaGo will show you some codes(candidate locations) encoded with character. (you could hold the <kbd>/</kbd>(configurable) to hide the location decorators, release to show again)
 3. type the code characters, you will *go* to that location.

 > at any time press <kbd>ESC</kbd> to cancel